phongisnoob/it-service-ticket-classification/README.md

 ```

 The experimental TextCNN uses learned embeddings, parallel 1D convolutions with kernel sizes 3/4/5, global max pooling, dropout, and a linear classifier.

+## System details

+**Data handling:** The script checks for identical tickets that have conflicting labels and drops them before training.
+It also saves the exact train/validation/test IDs alongside a SHA-256 hash of the source dataset.
+If you modify the CSV later, the pipeline will refuse to load the stale splits, preventing accidental train/test leakage.

+**Model integrity:** It's easy to deploy a new model but forget to update its threshold config.
+To prevent this, the JSON config stores the SHA-256 hash of the model that generated it.
+The API raises an exception at startup if the hashes don't match.

+**Observability:** The FastAPI app exposes standard Prometheus metrics at `/metrics` so you can monitor latency, request volume, confidence distributions, and how often tickets are being routed vs. flagged for review.

+**Security:** The `/predict` endpoint checks for an `X-API-Key` header (using constant-time comparison).
+PyTorch weights are loaded with `weights_only=True` to avoid pickle exploits.

+**CI/CD:** The repository uses `ruff` for formatting/linting and `mypy` in strict mode.
+A GitHub Actions workflow verifies these checks and runs the `pytest` suite on every push.

 ## Repository structure